rishika2024/Sketch2Real/README.md

 #### Extra Criteria: GUI
 #
 ## Getting the Dataset
  I used the coco_dataset for this project.
-I generate the sketch, do the following steps:
+I generate the sketch, I do the following steps:
 #
  1. Convert it to Grey Scale
  2. Invert the grey scale